opentelekomcloud-docs/modelarts/umn/source/troubleshooting/inference_deployment/service_deployment/a_started_service_is_intermittently_in_the_alarm_state.rst

 Solution
 --------

 Check the image used by the service, identify the cause of the service stop, and rectify the fault.
-Re-create the AI application and use it to deploy a service.
+Re-create the model and use it to deploy a service.